-Dry macular degeneration
+Dry macular degeneration:

 This is the most common form of macular degeneration.
-When the eye is examined, the retina appears to have degenerated in certain areas and seems healthy in other areas.
-Damage to the macula is permanent, as it is not possible for it to grow back or heal.
+When the eye is examined, the retina appears to have degenerated in certain areas while seeming healthy in other areas.
+Damage to the macula is permanent, as it isn’t possible for it to grow back or heal.

-Wet macular degeneration
+Wet macular degeneration:

-Other macular diseases
+Other macular diseases:

-Causes and risk factors
+Causes and risk factors for macular degeneration

 Macular degeneration is most common among people of European descent over the age of 55.

-Symptoms and signs
+Symptoms and signs of macular degeneration

-Symptoms and signs include:
+Symptoms and signs of macular degeneration include: